JetBrains/qodana-action/README.md

 ---- Problems reported: 3 ----
 ```

-Full Qodana results will be available in the `results-dir` in the file `results-allProblems.json`.
+Full Qodana results are available in the file `results-allProblems.json` located in the `results-dir` folder.
 An HTML report is located in the `report-dir` folder.

 ## License Summary